spacejack/gameinput/readme.md

 gameinput.destroy('forward')
 ```

-Note that calling create again for the same name will replace the previous definition and any listeners for that name will no longer recieve messages.
+Note that calling create again for the same name will replace the previous definition.
+Any existing listeners for that input name will continue to receive messages from the new input group.